SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Guild.md

 ## Constraints

 - The **names** of the players will be **always unique.**
-- You will always have a player added before receiving methods manipulating the Guild's players.
+- You will always have a player added before receiving methods that manipulate the Guild's players.

 ## Examples

-This is an example how the **Guild** class is **intended to be used.**
+This is an example of how the **Guild** class is **intended to be used.**

 ``` java
 package guild;